 In its meeting on 7 June 2023 the Supervisory Board convened in its capacity as the first Supervisory Board of the Company after the Conversion.
 It elected Mr Ottenstein as Chairperson and Dr Knapen as Deputy Chairperson of the Supervisory Board after the Conversion and appointed Mr Hubert Spechtenhauser, Ms Sandrine Massiani, Dr Gian Marco Felice, Mr Christian Dagrosa, and Ms Eriola Bibolli as members of the Management Board of the Company after the Conversion.
 Mr Spechtenhauser was further appointed as Chairperson of the Management Board.
-The Supervisory Board further approved the signing of management agreements with Mr Hubert Spechtenhauser, Ms Sandrine Massiani, Dr Gian Marco Felice, Mr Christian Dagrosa, and Ms Eriola Bibolli as members of the Management Board of the Company to become effective on the date of the Conversion.
+The Supervisory Board further approved the signing of management agreements with Mr Hubert Spechtenhauser, Ms Sandrine Massiani, Dr Gian Bibolli as members of the Management Board.
+The Supervisory Board further approved the signing of management agreements with Mr Hubert Spechtenhauser, Ms Sandrine Massiani, Dr Gian Marco Felice, Mr Christian Dagrosa, and Ms Eriola Bibolli as members of the Management Board.